tkubica12/azure-workshops/d-chaos-studio/README.md

 I suggest to use k9s UI to demonstrate effects of experiments.

 ### Pod experiments
 Watch Pods.
-In first step random Pod is killed, in second step fault is injected into Pod in myapp1 so it stops responding.
+In first step random Pod is killed, in second step fault is injected into Pod in myapp1 and myapp2 so it stops responding.
+Not how myapp1 Pod recognize due to liveness probe while myapp2 is not.